Cambridge-Hands-On-Science/Experiments/Experiments/Geology/Carbonated Ocean.md

 - _CBS Only: Put some eggs to soak in vinegar (any kind) for at least a day before the event.
 Keep them in a sealed container, but you may need to periodically open it to vent CO₂ gas.
 The shell should soften and eventually disappear, leaving just the membrane holding the egg bits inside.
 Before starting, drain the vinegar, carefully rinse the eggs with water, and put them back into a sealed tupperware._

+- **Solution prep**: This can be done on the day but ideally before as it takes a while!
+The solutions should last for a few days of demonstrating, if they are stored in sealed bottles with minimal headspace.
+  - If available, this works better with deionised water, but it can be done with tap water and some filtering
+  - Dissolve 28 g (~6 tsp or 2 tbsp) CaCl₂⋅2H₂O into ~500ml of water.
+  - Dissolve 6 g (~1 tsp) NaHCO₃ into ~500ml of water.
+  - If the solutions still remain cloudy after a while (this may especially be true for the calcium chloride as it doesn't seem to be 100% pure), they should be filtered by pouring through a funnel lined with several layers of kitchen roll into another bottle.
+  - Store in labelled 500 ml bottles that are as full as possible, as minimising the headspace stops CO₂ getting out of the bicarb solution and stops CO₂ getting into the calcium chloride and making it go cloudy prematurely.
+  - Do a test run by mixing ~1ml of each solution in a test tube.
+It should go cloudy within a few seconds.

+- **On the day:**
   - Fill the SodaStream bottle to the ‘max’ line (not the flavouring line) with tap water, and another bottle with tap water.
   - Insert the water bottle and the CO₂ cylinder into the SodaStream as indicated by the SodaStream instructions.
-- Dissolve ~ 2.8 g (~ 3 tsp) CaCl₂⋅2H₂O into ~ 50 ml of deionised water in a container.
-The solution may be cloudy to begin with but will (hopefully) clear over tens of minutes.
-- Dissolve ~ 1.7 g (~ 1.5 tsp) NaHCO₃ into ~50 ml of deionised water in another container.
+  - Get the bottles of calcium chloride and sodium bicarbonate solution.
+If necessary, tip out a small amount of each into separate cups or beakers so they are easier to pipette from.
+  - Do a test run by mixing ~1ml of each solution in a test tube.
+If it does not turn cloudy within 10 to 20 seconds, you may need to remake the solutions (see above).
   - Also prepare a container of white vinegar.
   - Label containers to make sure you know which is which!
   - Also have a waste container handy.
 Waste from this experiment is non-hazardous and can be flushed down the sink with plenty of water.
   - Put the infographic somewhere people can see it.
   - Give the Sodastream around 5 good presses to carbonate the water (or you can let the first group of the day do this instead.)

 ### How to demonstrate